Blinken opens second day of talks in Beijing on mission to ease soaring US-China tensions | Law-Order

 - China

-US Secretary of State Antony Blinken has opened a second and final day of critical meetings with senior Chinese officials as the two sides expressed willingness to talk but showed little inclination to bend on hardened positions that have sent tensions soaring.
-Blinken was meeting Monday morning with China's top diplomat Wang Yi and an encounter with President Xi Jinping was still in the cards before he departs in the late evening.
+US Secretary of State Antony Blinken began a second and final day of critical meetings with senior Chinese officials on Monday, as the two sides expressed willingness to talk but showed little inclination to bend on hardened positions that have sent tensions soaring.
+Blinken met with China's top diplomat Wang Yi for about three hours, according to a US official, but it is still not confirmed if Blinken will meet President Xi Jinping before he departs in the late evening.
 Neither Blinken nor Wang made any comment to reporters as they greeted each other and sat for their discussion.

 In the first round of talks on Sunday, Blinken met for nearly six hours with Chinese Foreign Minister Qin Gang after which both countries said they had agreed to continue high-level discussions.
 However, there was no sign that any of the most fractious issues between them were closer to resolution.